-Student — Dear Teacher: on October 17th you discouraged members from applying for admission to a higher degree.
+Student — On October 17th you discouraged members from applying for admission to a higher degree.
 Speaking to us on March 12th, you said, in substance: "Why don't you make up your minds to assume the duties of chelaship, take the oath, and get the knowledge you then will be entitled to?"

 Important points are raised by the latter statement.
 If a member of this group feels qualified to apply to take the very serious oath mentioned, is he expected or permitted to do so?

 G. de P. — The question is answered in the preliminary statement.
 I repeat to you again: why don't you take the kingdom of heaven by violence — to use a Christian term.
 It is perfectly useless to write to me a note, a request, saying you want to come into a higher degree.
 Prove it!
 Prove that you are worthy, and you won't need to write any notes asking to come in.
 I shall know.
 I shall see it in your faces.
 I shall feel it in your atmosphere.
 I shall know by what you say and what you do.
 And then you will be told all that it is necessary and proper for you to hear at the time.

 Why certainly, anyone who desires with sufficiently fervid desire to go higher, will go higher.
 It is you yourselves who must make up your mind.
 You yourself must make up your mind.
 You yourself must take the first step.
 I cannot take it for you.
 I could not even if I wished to do so.
 I am bound by restrictions more severe than you know anything about.
 I have no choice in the matter whatsoever; but I am constantly on the alert and watching day and night for one single gleam of the buddhic splendor in anyone of you.
 And when I see it, it is my duty to answer the call, because that gleam of light is a call, and the call will be answered.
 I have not failed, nor shall I fail; but I must see the light first.